Sabrinas Organizing

 Organizing Writing Utensils on a Budget?

-Visit the dollar store for bins to hold pens, markers, and other items you want to stand up and make easy to access.
+Visit the dollar store (affiliate) for bins to hold pens, markers, and other items you want to stand up and make easy to access.
 Check out my DIY tutorial posts to see how to repurpose things to organize these items.

 HOW TO MAKE A DESK ORGANIZER ON THE CHEAP